Roof Leak Detection in Florida Homes (Step-by-Step Guide)

 Tile Roofs

-Tile roofs are tricky because leaks often require tile removal to find the exact source.
+Tile roof structures are tricky because leaks often require tile removal to pinpoint the exact source.
 The waterproofing material underneath may be the issue.
 If the issue is near a vent or damaged wall flashing, it might be more obvious.
 Once tiles are removed, you’ll see if seams in the underlayment or wall flashing are compromised.

 Metal Roofs